OlegNickeshin/stillvoice/README.md

 ---

+⚠️ This repository contains documentation and architectural philosophy only.
+It does NOT include production source code.

+---

 ## What is StillVoice?

 StillVoice is an experimental web-based conversational system created not for engagement, automation, or emotional simulation — but for presence.